esp-rs/book/src/writing-your-own-application/generate-project/esp-template.md

 - [.gitignore][gitignore]
     - Tells `git` which folders and files to ignore
 - [Cargo.toml][cargo-toml]
-    - The usual Cargo manifest declares some meta-data and dependencies of the project
+    - The usual Cargo manifest declaring some meta-data and dependencies of the project
 - LICENSE-APACHE, LICENSE_MIT
     - Those are the most common licenses used in the Rust ecosystem
-    - If you want to apply for a different license, you can delete these files and change the license in `Cargo.toml`
+    - If you want to use a different license, you can delete these files and change the license in `Cargo.toml`
 - [rust-toolchain.toml][rust-toolchain-toml]
     - Defines which Rust toolchain to use
       - The toolchain will be `nightly` or `esp` depending on your target.